 Facing the fear of failure and judgment is key to doing better at work and feeling more confident.
 By understanding how imposter syndrome and low self-esteem lead to procrastination, we can create a work culture that supports feedback.
 This helps employees reach their best potential.

-Procrastination Due to Overwhelming Tasks
+Procrastination Due to Overwhelming Tasks: Tips to Avoid Burnout

 Many people put off tasks when they feel overwhelmed.
 Good project management and prioritizing work are key.
 When tasks pile up, stress goes up, making it hard to be productive and feel good about what you can do.